 Mapex has been at the forefront of innovation with drums.
 And the Mars five-piece shell pack is among the best products for the budget end of the industry.

 There is a different configuration on the set.
-In this Mapex Mars review, I will be reviewing Mars kit featuring 10 x 7 and 12×8 mounted toms, 16 by 14-inch floortom, 22 by the 18-inch bass drum, and a 14 by 6.5 snare.
+In this Mapex Mars review, I will review Mars kit featuring 10 x 7, and 12×8 mounted toms, a 16 by 14-inch floortom, a 22 by 18-inch bass drum, and a 14 by 6.5 snare.

 There are four possible shell packs available for Mar.
 Each of them has identical prices and offers 100 users a friendly experience.
 The shells on the Rock Fusion five-piece kit we are looking at are all birch.
 They are also a uniform 6-ply/7.2mm across all the drums.

 The inside of the drums is sanded and slightly sealed.
 It bears the classic light hues of birch.
 They come with a choice of four new wrapped finishes, all of which come ribbed.
 For this reason, they stand really proud.